Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 __Exploration in Value-Learning__:

+_State Space Exploration_:

 E-greedy remains the dominant technique.
 It is very simple and has sublinear regret in the contextual bandit setting (see David Silver's Lecture 9 for more information on this).

+E-greedy
+Boltzmann Sampling
+[The Uncertainty Bellman Equation and Exploration](https://arxiv.org/abs/1709.05380) creates a new backup operator that expresses the agent's uncertainty about certain states.
+The agent is then rewarded for exploring the states it is uncertain about.
+Count Based Exploration
+Instrinsic Motivation

+_Parameter Space Exploration_:

 The parameter noise paper (above in Policy Gradient Exploration section) also shows really nice.
 A combination of a small bit of E-greedy and small bit of parameter space noise also might be a nice way to explore.